aashnahari/Team-8/README.md

 ## Bootloader

 The `bootloader` directory contains source code that is compiled and loaded onto the TM4C microcontroller.
 The bootloader manages which firmware can be updated to the TM4C.
-When connected to the fw_update tool, the bootloader checks the version of the new firmware against the internal firmware version before accepting the new firmware.
+When connected to the fw_update tool, the bootloader will first check the version of the new firmware, which will be sent in the version frame–FRAME 0– against the stored firmware version.
+If the firmware version is valid, the bootloader will then decrypt the frames of firmware data using the stored AES key (from header.h) and verify the signature of each frame using the HMAC-SHA256 key (again, from header.h).
+If no errors arise, the firmware (and its version number) will be stored in memory.

 The bootloader will also start the execution of the loaded vehicle firmware.